i2bel/NodeMCU-BME280-MQTT-Energy-Saving/README.md

                /// Gnd

-This sketch goes in deep sleep mode once the data has been sent to the MQTT topic and wakes up periodically.
-(configure SLEEP_DELAY_IN_SECONDS accordingly).
+ This sketch goes in deep sleep mode once the data has been sent to the MQTT topic and wakes up periodically (configure SLEEP_DELAY_IN_SECONDS accordingly).

-Hookup guide is in the .ino file
+ Hookup guide:

+ - connect D0 pin to RST pin in order to enable the ESP8266 to wake up periodically (only after uploading the sketch!)
+ - connect the Vout of your voltage divider to NodeMCU A0
+ - connect the bme280:
+      BME280 GND --> NodeMCU GND
+      BME280 3.3V --> NodeMCU 3V3
+      BME280 SDA --> NodeMCU D2
+      BME280 SCL --> NodeMCU D1

+      On ESP12E module pullup MISO 10k to Vcc if DeepSleep does not work!!!

  This sketch is the result of the compilation of some diyers and arduinoers.
 Thanks to them!
  And of course it is in public domain.

  Enjoy!